 Research InterestsThe ATP-binding cassette transporters (ABC) are members of a superfamily of transporters found in the plasma membrane.
 ABC transporters function as efflux pumps that remove chemicals from the cell.
 As a result, transporters limit the cellular accumulation of drugs and toxicants.
-Our laboratory studies members of three families of efflux transporters: ABCB1 (Multidrug resistance protein 1, MDR1, P-glycoprotein), ABCC1-6 (Multidrug resistance-associated proteins, MRP), and ABCG2 (Breast cancer resistance protein, BCRP).
 These transporters are important in removing chemicals from the liver and kidneys and can protect against target organ toxicity.
 Similarly, these efflux pumps are expressed in the placenta and participate in maternal-fetal xenobiotic disposition, thereby protecting the developing fetus from toxicant exposure.

-•Identification of pharmacogenetic risk factors and biomarkers for cisplatin-induced nephrotoxicity in humans.
+•Identification of pharmacogenetic risk factors, drug interactions and biomarkers for cisplatin-induced nephrotoxicity in humans.

 •Characterization of environmental chemicals as substrates and inhibitors of human placental efflux transporters.